Sunkim21k/algorithm_sql-training/hackerrank/Print Prime Numbers.md

 */

 WITH RECURSIVE numbers AS (
+    SELECT
-    SELECT  2 AS num
+        2 AS num
     UNION ALL
+    SELECT
-    SELECT  num + 1
+        num + 1
+    FROM
-      FROM  numbers
+        numbers
+    WHERE
-     WHERE  num <= 1000
+        num < 1000
-)

-SELECT  GROUP_CONCAT(num SEPARATOR '&') AS primes
+),
-  FROM  (
+prime_numbers AS (
-      SELECT num
+    SELECT
+        n.num
+    FROM
-        FROM numbers n
+        numbers AS n
     WHERE NOT EXISTS (
+        SELECT
-           SELECT 1
+            1
+        FROM
-             FROM numbers d
+            numbers AS d
-            WHERE d.num < n.num
+        WHERE
-              AND d.num > 1
+            d.num > 1
+            AND d.num < n.num
             AND n.num % d.num = 0
     )
-) primes_list;
+)

+SELECT
+    GROUP_CONCAT(num SEPARATOR '&') AS primes
+FROM
+    prime_numbers;
 ```